 United Mine Workers of America (UMWA) International President Cecil E. Roberts, on March 24, 2020, sent a letter to Assistant Secretary of Labor for Mine Safety and Health David Zatezalo, calling for the Mine Safety and Health Administration (MSHA) to issue a “safeguard,” or emergency standard, which would increase protections for miners working through the COVID-19 pandemic.
 Click here to view the letter.

 Under the CARES Act, our active coal industry members are able to withdrawal funds from their 401(k) account in the case of a financial emergency.
-Click here for a copy of the Corona Virus Distribution Form from Prudential.

 The AFL-CIO has also created a page to help America’s workers find the resources they need during this crisis.